Introduction to Online Control: Spectral filtering in One Dimension

 \end{theorem} The proof of this theorem is beyond our scope, and references to details are given in the bibliographic material at the end of this chapter.

 This theorem shows that the eigenvalues of a Hankel matrix decay very rapidly.
-A further illustration of this fact is given in Figure \ref{fig:hankeleigen}, which plots the eigenvalues of the matrix $Z_T$ for $T = 30$ on a logarithmic scale.
+An additional illustration of this fact is given in Figure \ref{fig:hankeleigen}, which plots the eigenvalues of the matrix $Z_T$ for $T = 100$ on a logarithmic scale.